Educational Programming

 The Bulkley Valley Museum welcomes educators to book guided tours and programs for their classes.
 Our programming is formatted to meet Curricular Content areas, Big Ideas and Core Competencies across all grade K-12, encompassing Social Studies and other subjects.

-Educational programs and tours can be booked by contacting the Museum at 250-847-5322, or by emailing education@bvmuseum.org.
+Educational programs and tours, as well as visits of our current exhibits must be booked at least 2 days in advance by contacting the Museum at 250-847-5322, or by emailing education@bvmuseum.org.
+We are not able to accommodate same day requests.

 Tour and Program Costs

-• Shared Histories (Grades 8-12): This program is currently under development, and will compliment our Shared Histories permanent exhibit.
+- Shared Histories (Grades 8-12): This museum staff-led program compliments our Shared Histories permanent exhibit and can be adapted to suit learning needs and grade levels.
 Contact our staff to learn more about this program!

 Do you want to bring a group to tour the museum, but not do a whole program?
 Is there a historical topic not listed above you would like your students to learn more about?
 Please contact to discuss accommodations and other options!